 Author: Subakaran C

-Row level security (RLS) in PowerBI is a security feature that restricts the access to dataset for a particular role.
+Row-level security (RLS) in PowerBI is a security feature that restricts access to datasets for a particular role.
 This can be used to create personalized user dashboards for given users.
 The PowerBI account where the dashboards and RLS are created will have access to all the data.
-However, The restrictions are applied to other members, to whom the dashboards are shared.
+However, The restrictions are applied to other members with whom the dashboards are shared.

-PowerBI Desktop is an application that can be installed in our local desktop which can be used to transform and create calculated measures and columns from the raw dataset.
+PowerBI Desktop is an application that can be installed on our local desktop and can be used to transform and create calculated measures and columns from the raw dataset.
 The desktop application can be broadly used to create dashboards and RLS.

-PowerBI service is a cloud based, software as a service (SaaS) which can be used for gateway connections, manage RLS and share the dashboards.
+PowerBI service is a cloud-based software-as-a-service (SaaS) that can be used for gateway connections, managing RLS, and sharing dashboards.